Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Conclusion

 \section{Conclusion}

-Our work dissects the uni-modal and multi-modal dependencies of MLLMs on 24 benchmarks.
-Our analysis reveals that the degree to which each benchmark exhibits these dependencies varies significantly, not only across different datasets but also within them.
-We found that efforts to mitigate text-based dependencies have often unintentionally resulted in new image-based, perpetuating a cycle of superficial fixes.
-This suggests that progress cannot be achieved simply by developing more benchmarks or chasing leaderboard metrics.
-Instead, we must critically assess existing evaluation methods, move beyond standard multiple-choice formats and train models to abstain when an answer cannot be confidently determined.
-Meaningful advances in multimodal learning require understanding how a model arrives at an answer, not just what answer it provides.
+Our work critically dissects the intra- and inter-modality dependencies of MLLMs on 23 benchmarks.
+We show that no dataset is truly multi-modal, as each measures multiple dimensions of multi-modal learning with different strengths of intra- and inter-modality dependence.
+These strengths vary substantially both across benchmarks and across categories within the same benchmark.
+We find that efforts to mitigate text-based dependencies have often introduced new image-based dependencies, perpetuating a cycle of superficial fixes.
+This suggests that meaningful progress cannot be achieved simply by developing more benchmarks or chasing leaderboard metrics.
+Instead, we must critically assess the existing evaluation methods.
+This includes moving beyond standard multiple-choice formats, incorporating scenarios where models should abstain when they are uncertain, and examining how a model arrives at an answer rather than only what answer it produces.